JeromeSi/GUIforMassa/README.md

   - Buying / selling rolls

-  - Interact with the node over SSH in LAN
+  - Interact with the node over SSH in LAN or local